cordmata/handle-service/README.md

 This service can be configured to allow non-administrative users access.
 These users can be restricted to specified prefixes or suffix namespaces.
-If a user is restricted to specified suffix namespace, they may only administer Handles where the suffix starts with the specified namespace separated from the rest of the suffix by a colon.
+If a user is restricted to specified suffix namespace, they may only administer Handles where the suffix starts with the specified namespace separated from the rest of the suffix by a period.

 If user *benny* is restricted to prefix **1234.0** then he can only manage Handles that look like `1234.0/{suffix}`.
-Likewise, if he is restricted to suffix **ben** he can only create Handles that look like `1234.0/ben:{rest-of-suffix}`.
+Likewise, if he is restricted to suffix **ben** he can only create Handles that look like `1234.0/ben.{rest-of-suffix}`.

 Out of the box, users can be specified in the Spring context (`src/main/context/beans.xml` before packaging or `WEB-INF/classes/beans.xml` in the exploded WAR).
 To add a user, modify